A Comprehensive Guide to Sustainable Fabrics

 Go Green

 While recycled synthetic fabrics are better than virgin materials, they are still plastic-based, shed microfibers, and will ultimately end up in a landfill.
-Synthetic fibers are among the most unsustainable fabrics around, and are the most plentiful.
+Synthetic fibers are among the most unsustainable fabrics around, and the most plentiful.
 It is extremely difficult, but avoid clothing and textiles made from synthetic fibers as much as possible.

 Despite the number of resources required by natural fibers, my research has led me to conclude that these renewable materials are the superior choice given the serious, long-lasting negatives of synthetic materials.
 In addition, natural fibers generally contain less chemicals than those that are man-made.